pwwang/immunopipe/docs/introduction.md

 ### T cell selection

 - [`SeuratClusteringOfAllCells`](processes/SeuratClusteringOfAllCells.md): Perform clustering on all cells.
+- [`ClusterMarkersOfAllCells`](processes/ClusterMarkersOfAllCells.md): Find markers for each cluster of all the cells and perform enrichment analysis.
+- [`TopExpressingGenesOfAllCells`](processes/TopExpressingGenesOfAllCells.md): Find top expressing genes for each cluster of all the cells and perform enrichment analysis.
 - [`TCellSelection`](processes/TCellSelection.md): Select T cells from all cells.

 ### Clustering of T cells